Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/Terms/en.md

 ## Disclaimer

 The SERVICES are provided to You "AS IS" and "AS AVAILABLE" and with all faults and defects without warranty of any kind.
-To the maximum extent permitted under applicable law, the Company, on its own behalf and on behalf of its AFFILIATES and its and their respective licensors and service providers, expressly disclaims all warranties, whether express, implied, statutory or otherwise, with respect to the SERVICES, including all implied warranties of merchantability, fitness for a particular purpose, title and non-infringement, and warranties that may arise out of course of dealing, course of performance, usage or trade practice.
+To the maximum extent permitted under applicable law, the Company, on its own behalf and their respective licensors and service providers, expressly disclaims all warranties, whether express, implied, statutory or otherwise, with respect to the SERVICES, including all implied warranties of merchantability, fitness for a particular purpose, title and non-infringement, and warranties that may arise out of course of dealing, course of performance, usage or trade practice.
 Without limitation to the foregoing, the Company provides no warranty or undertaking, and makes no representation of any kind that the SERVICES will meet Your requirements, achieve any intended results, be compatible or work with any other software, applications, systems or services, operate without interruption, meet any performance or reliability standards or be error free or that any errors or defects can or will be corrected.

 Without limiting the foregoing, neither the Company nor any of the company's provider makes any representation or warranty of any kind, express or implied: (i) as to the operation or availability of the SERVICES, or the information, content, and materials or products included thereon; (ii) that the SERVICES will be uninterrupted or error-free; (iii) as to the accuracy, reliability, or currency of any information or content provided through the SERVICES; or (iv) that the SERVICES, its servers, the content, or e-mails sent from or on behalf of the Company are free of viruses, scripts, trojan horses, worms, malware, timebombs or other harmful components.